dmaccormac/dmaccormac.github.io/_posts/2024-11-05-monterey-rainmeter.md

 ![Monitor widgets](/assets/images/2024-11-05-monterey-rainmeter-1.png){: .align-center}

 # Add CPU temperature monitors
-Rainmeter supports integration with [Core Temp](https://www.alcpu.com/CoreTemp/) which we need to install first to support CPU temperature monitoring.
+Rainmeter supports integration with [Core Temp](https://www.alcpu.com/CoreTemp/) to provide CPU temperature monitoring data.

-To add the new temperatue monitor widgets, we need to add the new items to the drop down menu and then create new functions for these monitors.
+To add the new temperatue monitor widgets, we need to add the new items to the drop down menu and then create new functions for these items.

 ## Add drop down items
 Edit `@Resources\Scripts\Contexts\Monitor.inc` to add entries for the new items.
 Add entries for each CPU core under the `[Variables]` and `[SetTickMark]` sections.